 Prior to joining GE, Blake worked for eight years at the White House Office of National Drug Control Policy where he served as the Deputy Chief of Staff.
 Under the leadership of Drug Czar John Walters, Blake played a key role in developing innovative new approaches to reducing the demand for drugs among young people and getting more drug-dependent individuals into treatment.
 These initiatives, such as the Access to Recovery (ATR) program, the Screening, Brief Intervention and Referral to Treatment (SBIRT) program, and random student drug testing helped contribute to a 25-percent reduction in teen drug use between 2001 and 2008, the lowest level seen since the early 1990s.
 Blake also led the White House’s efforts on combating steroid use in both amateur and professional sports, representing the United States at international anti-doping meetings around the world.
 He served on the Finance Committee of the World Anti-Doping Agency and represented the United States at drafting sessions of the United Nations’ International Convention Against Doping in Sport.

-Originally from San Jose, California, Blake received a Master of Arts degree from the University of Maryland, College Park and a Bachelor of Arts degree from Brigham Young University in Provo, Utah.
+Originally from San Jose, California, Blake received his M.A. from the University of Maryland, College Park and his B.A. from Brigham Young University in Provo, Utah.
 He and his wife Rebecca reside in Lorton, Virginia, with their four children.